Samuel Adams (beer): Utopias

 In 2002, the company released Utopias.
 At 24% abv, it was marketed as the strongest commercial beer in the world (a mark that has since been challenged).
 The company subsequently released new "vintages" of Utopias annually, increasing the alcoholic content to 27% abv by 2007, and increasing further to 28% abv in 2019.

 Utopias is made with caramel, Vienna, Moravian and Bavarian smoked malts, and four varieties of noble hops: Hallertauer Mittelfrüh, Tettnanger, Spalter, and Saaz hops.
 The beer is matured in scotch, cognac and port barrels for almost a year.
 A limited number of bottles are released each year; in 2007, only 12,000 bottles were produced, and in 2009, only 9,000 bottles were released.
 Sold in a ceramic bottle resembling a copper-finished brewing kettle, a single bottle of Utopias cost $100 in 2002, $150 in 2009, $200 in 2017, and $210 in 2019.

 Because of legal restrictions, Utopias is not offered in the states of Alabama, Arkansas, Georgia, Idaho, Missouri, Mississippi, Montana, New Hampshire, North Carolina, Oklahoma, Oregon, South Carolina, Utah, Vermont, or West Virginia.

 Official beer of the Red Sox

 Beginning with the 2018 season, Samuel Adams became the official beer of the Boston Red Sox replacing Budweiser.
-The eight-year deal will last through the 2025 season and include signage at Fenway Park.
+The eight-year deal was slated to last through the 2025 season and include signage at Fenway Park.
 The agreement also allows Boston Beer to use the Red Sox logo for marketing purposes, as well as to conduct Red Sox related contests with tickets to games.
+In 2025, the agreement was extended for an additional ten years, and will thus culminate in 2035, unless renewed again.

 As of 2020, Samuel Adams's Wicked Fenway IPA (formerly Fenway Faithful IPA), a session IPA offered at 5.5% ABV, is the official beer of the Boston Red Sox.
+Samuel Adams also created beers featuring cans with the likenesses of Red Sox players Alex Bregman and Garrett Crochet.

 Brewery

-The Boston Brewery opened in 1987 and it is where every beer was first made, aside from the Boston Lager.
+The Boston Brewery opened in 1987 and, aside from the Boston Lager, is where every beer was first made.
 There are two other breweries, located in Cincinnati, Ohio and Lehigh Valley, Pennsylvania.
-The Boston Brewery is open for public tours and tastings.
+The Boston Brewery facility located at the Haffenreffer-JPNDC Brewery Small Business Complex in the neighborhood of Jamaica Plain is open for public tours and tastings.

+Taproom(s)

+In 2020 the company saw the opening of a prominent Sam Adams Boston taproom situated in Faneuil Hall Plaza, adjacent to Boston City Hall (along Congress Street) and located steps from downtown Boston's iconic statue of Samuel Adams landmark.